larskuhtz/ChainwebSimulations/Configurations.md

 # Configuration

-Configurations form an equivalence relation on the cuts of a chainweb.
+Configurations form an equivalence relation on the cuts of a Chainweb.
 A configuration abstracts from blocks and considers only on the relative height differences of the blocks in a cut.